-Ultimate sales analytics guide to increase your revenue
+Ultimate sales analytics guide to increasing your revenue

 The performance of your team was below expectations, and your reps will not meet the sales forecast for the quarter.
 You have an intuition that an increase in sales cadence might improve the performance.
 However, you’re confused if you should trust your gut instinct.